falent/googleHomeAssistantExpressNodeJS/README.md

 At the next page choose "skip".

 #### I.3 Define the invocation name
 In actions invocation define the invocation name for your skill.
+Click on save.
 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome2.png?w=840&h=593)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome2.png)

 Congratulations, you created your first project, but the simulator is not active yet.
 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome3.png?w=840&h=789)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome3.png)

 The reason is that there is no voice logic behind it.
 That means there are no interactions defined between google assistant and the end user for  your skill.
-To create the interaction logic go to dialogflow.
+To create the interaction logic we will go to the dialogflow which we described in the next step.

 ### II.
 DialogFlow
 Dialogflow (formerly Api.ai, Speaktoit) is a Google-owned developer of human–computer interaction technologies based on natural language conversations.
-We need it to translate human voice calls into JSON objects that can be consumed by  our backend code and backwards to tranlate the responses from our backend to voice Phrases.You define how all this works within a Dialogflow agent.
+We need it to translate human voice calls into JSON objects that can be consumed by  our backend code and backwards to tranlate the responses from our backend to voice Phrases.
+You define how all this works within a Dialogflow agent.

 #### II.1 How does dialogFlow work?

-1. A user starts voice interaction or text interaction saying/texting *Hey Google, talk to [your definded invocation name]*
+1. A user starts voice interaction or text interaction saying/texting *OK Google, talk to [your definded invocation name]*

 2. Google calls dialogFlow looking for defined logic.